 My hands were dripping wet when I saw the job.
-Primarily it was because of the crazy humid climate in the Philippines but, my excitement for this job made the sweating worse.
+Primarily it was because of the crazy humid climate in the Philippines, but my excitement for this job made the sweating worse.

 I will not forget the technical interview with the British CEO and the onsite get-to-know interview with the French VP.
 The company was still a start-up, so the top officials were the ones who asked questions.

 Man, it is impossible to explain the feeling when I was interviewed by the CEO.
 I was nervous, but I was filled with amusement, excitement, and disbelief!
 It was the first time I had a conversation with someone so technical in our field.
-By then, I already knew that I will learn so much from this company.
+By then, I already knew that I would learn so much from this company.

 The day of the onsite interview came.
 I arrived at their office, and I got disappointed.
 Their office was just a polished warehouse, though.
 It was the total opposite of the office I used to work at after my frustrating first job.

 However, my eyes glittered when I saw the electronics in the boxes, shelves, and tables in their office.
-It was the time I found out that I can barter the luxurious office just for this job.
+It was the time I found out that I could barter the luxurious office just for this job.

-Quitting my current job was absolutely one of the “heaviest” decisions I’ve ever made in my entire life.
+Quitting my current job was absolutely one of the “hardest” decisions I’ve ever made in my entire life.
 It’s just so hard to leave the people you’ve been with for a long while.
 Besides, it was my comfort zone already!

 April 2, 2018

 This was the day I started my new job with the start-up company.
-It was the day when I pulled the wheel of fate a little too strong that it stopped on the total opposite side of life, changing my perspective in life forever.
+It was the day when I pulled the wheel of fate a little too strong that it stopped on the total opposite side of life, changing my perspective on life forever.